 When the journeyman feels comfortable enough to take the master plumber exam, they can do so.
 If they pass, they will become a master plumber.
 Once they do this, they will be in the highest-paid plumber’s bracket.

-How To Open A Plumbing Business
+How To Become A Plumber With Your Own Business

 You don’t need to become a master plumber to open your own business.
 While it does help, all you need is to become a journeyman plumber.
 Journeyman plumbers who are licensed don’t have any state restrictions.